IvanCherepov/customer-support-handbook/zendesk-workflow.md

 **Low \(P4\)**: any incident which causes low or no impact on business operations.
 Includes general inquiries, questions, or recommendations for product enhancements.

-#### Email Support Flow

-After a ticket has been received it is triaged by a Tier I support staff.
-The goal of this triage is  to determine the priority level of the issue.
-An initial email will be sent to ensure that the ticket has been received and reviewed.
-Issues will be responded according to the per-customer defined SLA.
-Contact your Sales Engineer to retrieve a copy of your SLA.

-**Enterprise Support** customers can define the priority level of their issues at will.

-#### Phone Support Flow

-Phone calls are answered by non-technical staff.
-The initial conversation has the goal of defining who the customer is, which product is affected, and the priority level of the issue.
-The receptionist will ask for contact information such as the customer name, email, and a call back number.
-A ticket will be logged and responded to according to the per-customer defined SLA.
-Most issues will receive an email response from a technical support engineer.

-**Enterprise Support** customers may request a callback.

 ###